-This section contains the definitions of the proposals used to evaluate the tool created in this thesis.
-These definitions do not have to cover every single case where the proposal might be applicable, as they just have to be general enough to create some amount of examples that will give a representative number of matches when the transformations are applied to some relatively long user code.
-This is because this this tool will be used to gather feedback from user's on proposals during development.
-Because of this use case, it does not matter that we catch every single applicable code snippet, just that we find enough to perform a "showcase" of the proposal to the user.
-The most important thing is that the transformation is correct, as incorrect transformations will lead to bad feedback on the proposal.
+In this section, we present specifications of the proposals described in Section 3.2.
+We will use these specifications to evaluate the tool created in this thesis.
+These specifications do not have to cover every single case where the proposal might be applicable, as they only have to be general enough to create some amount of examples that will give a representative number of matches when the transformations are applied to some relatively long user code.

+This is because this tool is designed to be used by TC39 to gather feedback from user's on proposals during development.
+This use case means the specifications should be defined in a way that showcases the proposal.
+This also means it is important the transformation is correct, as incorrect transformations might lead to bad feedback on a proposal.